wookey-project/wookeypedia/sphinx/source/tataouine/newlib.rst

 An EwoK userspace library usually provides:

-   * A protocol stack (SCSI, DFU, ISO7816, Ethernet, ...)
+   * A protocol stack (SCSI, DFU, ISO7816, SD, etc.)
-   * A toolkit (graphic user interface API, firmware handling API, ...)
+   * A toolkit (graphic user interface API, firmware handling API, etc.)
+   * An independent algorithmic element (cryptographic algorithms such as AES or hash functions, etc.)

 EwoK libraries can depend on each others and on drivers.
-Although, take care to make at most portable as possible the library/driver interactions to support driver substitution from a given target board to another target board.
+Although, take care to make as portable as possible the library/driver interactions to support driver substitution from a given target board to another target board.

 The library source directory
 ----------------------------